-On the grant date shown above (the "Grant Date"), Broadcom Limited (the "Company") granted to the grantee identified above ("you" or the "Participant") the number of performance share units shown above (the "PSUs" or "Performance Share Units") under the Avago Technologies Limited 2009 Equity Incentive Award Plan, as amended (the "Plan").
-If and when it vests, each PSU entitles you to receive a number of ordinary shares of the Company (each, an "Ordinary Share") as determined below.
-By accepting this award of PSUs, you are affirmatively agreeing to the following in respect of these PSUs (a "Sell to Cover"):
+On the grant date shown above, Broadcom Inc., a Delaware corporation (the "Company"), granted to the grantee identified above ("you" or the "Participant") the number of restricted stock units shown above (the "RSUs" or "Restricted Stock Units") under the Avago Technologies Limited 2009 Equity Incentive Award Plan, as amended (the "Plan").
+If and when it vests, each RSU entitles you to receive one share of the Company's common stock (each, a "Share").